sigulete/kde-bootc/README.md

 RUN /tmp/scripts/config-authselect && rm -r /tmp/scripts
 ```
 ### Systemd services
-The first service completes the configuration during machine boot, which can't be done while building the container as it requires systemd to be running.
+The first service completes the configuration during machine boot.
+These tasks can't be done while building the container as they require systemd to be running.

 It sets the hostname:
 ```